-The lowest recorded interest rate on a mortgage in Botswana is 9.1 percent, as of September 2016, and requires at least an 18 percent down payment.
 There are currently 20 000 mortgages in the country, with the average mortgage size being US$ 50 500.
 The cheapest newly built house by a developer recorded by CAHF is US$ 36 000, which is for a 60 square metre unit.
 Cement prices are lower than the continental average, at US$ 4.30 for a 50-kilogram bag.

 With an urbanisation rate of 2.35 percent, demand for affordable housing will remain strong, both for rental and purchase.
 Housing microfinance will play an important role in increasing the supply of housing, and efforts to increase access should be undertaken.
 Botswana Building Society and the Botswana Housing Company, both African Union for Housing Finance (AUHF) members, continue to be important players in the market.
 There are efforts to increase affordaiblity, and the implementation of a national land registration system should support property market growth.
 With a good macroeconomic environment, sound policy, better data and increased access to affordable credit, an enabled housing market can increasingly provide housing that the average household in Botswana can afford.

 Find out more information on the housing finance sector of Botswana, including key stakeholders, important policies and housing affordability:

 - Access to Finance

 - Housing Sector Opportunities